-The 7.31 million bpd "2011/2012 fuel mix" projection was adjusted to the 0.5% standard using a conservative assumption that scrubber penetration would be low (confined to limited use within certain ECA's) and thus that the majority of IFO fuel would have to be converted to marine distillate.
+The 7.31 million bpd "2011-2012 fuel mix" projection was adjusted to the 0.5% global standard using a conservative assumption that scrubber penetration would be low (confined to limited use within certain ECAs) and thus that the majority of IFO fuel would have to be converted to marine distillate.
 The global 0.5% sulfur fuel was assumed to be ISO-8217 DMB specification.
-For the ECA Case, some 2.98 million bpd of global 0.5% sulfur DMB fuel was switched to 0.1% sulfur quality fuel assumed to be at DMA standard.
+For the ECA Case, some 2.98 million bpd of global 0.5% sulfur DMB fuel were switched to 0.1% sulfur quality fuel assumed to be at DMA standard.
 One reason for using entirely DMB for the global fuel and entirely DMA for the ECA fuel was to widen the quality gap beyond just the sulfur change.
-DMA specifications are tighter than DMB on such parameters as density (lighter) and viscosity (lower), pour point (lower).
-As a result, DMA tends to be a somewhat lighter diesel fuel and is more costly to produce than DMB this before any incremental cost
+DMA specifications are stricter than DMB on parameters such as density (lighter) and viscosity (lower), and pour point (lower).
+As a result, DMA tends to be a somewhat lighter diesel fuel and is more costly to produce than DMB - this before adding any incremental cost because of a difference in sulfur level.
+Thus, this was another instance of using a conservative assumption that would tend to increase the cost of shifting global standard fuel to ECA standard fuel.